 This environment allows employees to ask questions and receive clarification about the change and to comment on their specific worries and concerns about change.
 It is also an opportunity to gather feedback from the front-line employees about the change and the change management efforts.

-Leverage the information outlined on this page to develop your coaching plan.
+Leverage the information outlined on this page to develop your own best change management coaching plan.
 In addition, you can review this Top Coaching Management Tool from Airiodion Global Services (AGS).

-Your coaching plan should define your role for supporting managers and supervisors during the change.
-From the best change management practices perspective, your role will be to fully enable managers and supervisors to perform the following change management functions.
+Your role as a change agent will be to coach and enable managers and supervisors to perform the following functions.

-In coaching managers and supervisors to become effective managers of change, you will need to apply a multi-step approach, including following the steps outlined below.
+In coaching managers and supervisors to become effective managers of change, your change management coaching plan will need to apply a multi-step approach, including the steps outlined below.